genropy/genropy_saved/docs/genro/components/introduction.rst

     where ``projectName`` is the name of your project and ``packageName`` is the name of your package.

-    BUT, if you place your component in a ``_resources`` folder, it can be used only in your project (that is, ONLY in any one of your packages that belong to that project.)
+    BUT, if you place your component in a ``_resources`` folder, it can be used only in your project - that is, ONLY in any one of your packages that belong to that project.
+For more information, check the :ref:`genro_webpage_resources` documentation page.

 .. _components_requirements: